Marina de Tavira

 Marina de Tavira Servitje (born 21 November 1973) is a Mexican actress.
-She is internationally known for her role in the film Roma (2018), which received widespread acclaim and earned her an Academy Award nomination.
+She is internationally known for her role in the film Roma (2018), for which she received widespread acclaim and a nomination for the Academy Award for Best Supporting Actress.

+Early life

+Tavira was born in Mexico City to María Servitje Montull, a theology teacher and director of the Mexican Institute of Christian Social Doctrine, and criminologist Juan Pablo de Tavira.
+She grew up in Mexico City with two siblings, and was interested in acting from a young age, inspired in part by her paternal uncle, playwright Luis de Tavira.

+Her father was a respected criminologist who played a significant role in shaping the modern Mexican penitentiary system, as a leader and an outspoken critic.
+Like much of his family, he had a lifelong interest in theater and is credited for incorporating theater into Mexican prisoner rehabilitation.
+Among other leadership roles, he was the first director of Mexico's famed Altiplano Prison.
+After many death threats, he was assassinated in November 2000.
+In 2023, Joaquín "El Chapo" Guzmán and Héctor "El Güero" Palma were implicated in his death.

+Tavira studied acting at La Casa del Teatro and the Núcleo de Estudios Teatrales, among other programs.

 Life and career

-She studied acting at the Casa del Teatro, the Nucleus of Theater Studies, and the San Cayetano Theater Training Center.
-Her first job after graduating was acting in the play Feliz nuevo siglo doktor Freud (Happy New Century, Doktor Freud) by Sabina Berman.
+Tavira's first job after graduating was acting in the play Feliz nuevo siglo doktor Freud (Happy New Century, Doktor Freud) by Sabina Berman.
 Marina de Tavira's father, a high official in the Mexican criminal justice system, was murdered in 2000, a day before her acting debut in Berman's play.
 Luis Rosales, a casting director at Netflix, was at this debut and later asked her to participate in Alfonso Cuarón's film Roma.

-She is part of the Casa del Teatro teachers college.
+Tavira has been active in Mexican theater since the 1990s.
 She is a member and founder, along with Enrique Singer, of the Incidente Teatro production company with which they have premiered Betrayal by Harold Pinter, Crimes of the Heart by Beth Henley, La mujer justa by Hugo Urquijo (based on the novel by Sándor Márai), and The Anarchist by David Mamet.

-She has participated in more than 25 productions such as Seven Doors.
+In the 2000s, she taught at the Casa del Teatro.

 In 2019, she was nominated for the Academy Award for Best Supporting Actress for her role as the character Sofía in Roma, alongside Amy Adams, Regina King, Emma Stone and Rachel Weisz in the same category.
 After this nomination, she returned to the theater in the play Skylight, at her alma mater, the Casa del Teatro in Mexico City.